 Enterprise IT has traditionally operated using a strict command and control model.
 BEHAVIOUR is determined by configuration being precisely set over a distributed infrastructure.
 If something needs to be amended, operators propose changes to the configuration.

 There are a few drawbacks to the command-and-control model.
-First, infrastructure becomes quite brittle when it is dependent on the kind of operational precision required to specify specific behaviour across diverse infrastructure.
+First, infrastructure becomes quite brittle when it is dependent on the kind of operational precision required to specify specific behaviour across the diverse infrastructure.
 This is a big reason that many enterprises use frameworks like ITIL.
 When change is difficult, the best you can do is inspect in excruciating detail.
 This, of course, makes moving quickly nigh impossible, and so our industry also employs excessive change controls around critical parts of the year.

-Second, when behaviour is determined by low-level, device-specific configuration, the workforce will naturally be made up of device specialists, fluent in vendor configuration.
+Second, when behavior is determined by the low-level, device-specific configuration, the workforce will naturally be made up of device specialists, fluent in vendor configuration.
 The challenge here is that these specialists have a very narrow focus, making it difficult for enterprises to evolve over time.
-The skills gap that many enterprises are experiencing as they move to cloud?
+The skills gap that many enterprises are experiencing as they move to the cloud?
 It’s made worse because of the historical reliance on device specialists whose skills often do not translate to other infrastructure.

 Translating command-and-control to cloud

-For command-and-control enterprises, the path to cloud is not always clear.
+For command-and-control enterprises, the path to the cloud is not always clear.
 Extending command-and-control practices to the public cloud largely defeats the purpose of the cloud, even if it represents a straightforward evolution.
 Adopting more cloud-appropriate operating models likely means re-skilling the workforce, which creates a non-technical dependency that can be hard to address.

 The key here is in elevating existing operational practices above the devices.
 Technology trends like SDN are important because they introduce a layer of abstraction, allowing operators to deal with intent rather than device configuration.
-Whether it’s overlay management in the data center or cloud-managed SD-WAN, there are solutions in market today that should give enterprises a path from CLI-driven to controller-based control.
+Whether it’s overlay management in the data center or cloud-managed SD-WAN, there are solutions in the market today that should give enterprises a path from CLI-driven to controller-based control.

 Minimally, this helps provide a proving ground for cloud operating models.
 More ideally, it also serves as a means to retrain the workforce on modern operating models, a critical success factor for any enterprise hoping to be successful in the cloud.